alerzaca/Random_Tarot/README.md

 # RandomTarot
-A simple website that draws a tarot card with a description
+A simple website that allows user to draw a tarot card upon a click.
+Each card comes with a brief interpretation of the drawn card.